Feature #3973

 Note that I discovered that the methods did already consider that COMPTEL event times are given in UTC!

-#35 Updated by Knödlseder Jürgen over 2 years ago
+#35 Updated by Knödlseder Jürgen almost 3 years ago

 Here the phase curves after implementing the clock correction and handling of the various time systems.
 Still does not look great.